 When using any STM32 microcontrollers, GPIOs need to be initialized before you can use them in the application program.
 The GPIO peripheral is configured and controlled using a set of registers.
 Multiple registers are assigned to each port available in an STM32 MCU.
-These registers can be directly accessed and programmed but it's a tedious task.
+These registers can be directly accessed and programmed but it can become a tedious task.
 To make it easier, we can use the HAL (Hardware Abstraction Layer) driver provided by ST or the CMSIS (Cortex Microcontroller Software Interface Standard) driver provided by ARM.
-This code is also generated by STM32CubeMX application as per user configuration and makes it easy to generate initialization codes.
-Let's see how to initialize GPIO directly using registers and do some port manipulations.
+The initialization code can be generated by STM32CubeMX application as per user configuration.
+In this tutorial we will see how to initialize GPIO directly using registers and do some port manipulations with it.

 |Register||Description||Size in bits||Configuration Length in bits|

 |GPIOx_OTYPER||GPIO port output type register||16||1|

 |GPIOx_PUPDR||GPIO port pull-up/pull-down register||32||2|

 |GPIOx_BSRR||GPIO port bit set/reset register||32||1|

 The configuration length is simply the number of bits required to configure the state of a single pin.
 For 16-bit registers, it is usually a single bit and two bits for 32-bit registers.
 In software, you can access these registers as,

 GPIOx->MODER GPIOx->OTYPER GPIOx->OSPEEDR GPIOx->PUPDR GPIOx->IDR GPIOx->ODR GPIOx->BSRR GPIOx->BRR GPIOx->LCKR GPIOx->AFRL GPIOx->AFRH

 Where “x” can be the port identifier starting from letter A. For example if you want to set pin 5 of port A, ie PA5, as output, you can do so by,